src="https://cdn.respond.io/webchat/widget/widget.js?cId=37a93a3d58337c166a29f60e98a48f5">

 6. Surgery: As a last case resort this is a possibility, however, like any surgical intervention it comes with some risks and of course recovery time.

-The Health Canada approved B-Shape TMC device can contract your abdominal muscles 40,000 in one hour!
-Sign up for a free trial in which you will get the benefits of 10,000 crunches!
+The Health Canada approved B-Shape TMC device can contract your abdominal muscles 40,000 in one hour.

 Diastasis recti is a common issue that affects many women after pregnancy.
 While it can be concerning, it’s essential to remember that with the right care, exercise, and guidance, recovery is possible.
 Consulting with healthcare professionals and taking the necessary steps to strengthen the core can help women regain their abdominal strength and overall well-being, allowing them to fully embrace the joys of motherhood while feeling their best.
 Even if you have had this condition for 10, 20 years, or more, it is possible to reverse it.